 - Providing commentary and reaction quotes to industry news

 Building relationships with journalists can be a little daunting.
 They are typically very busy, so only contact them with relevant news and ideas.
 Also, don’t be offended if they don’t reply, it’s good practice to follow up at least once.
 And if they don’t respond to press releases, you can keep them on your list and try again next time, unless they’ve asked to be taken off your distribution list.
-As journalists receive lots and lots of emails, make sure to write catchy subject lines to give them no reason to delete your email without reading it.

 We’ve previously explained how and when you should look to progress to hitting the mainstream media.
 You need to ensure that solid PR foundations are in place and that you’ve built recognition with trade publications in your sector first.
 These outlets will help build trust with more high-profile targets.
-A mainstream journalist will likely only cover a company with a solid brand reputation, so will look at the coverage you have already received.
+A mainstream journalist will likely only cover a company with a solid brand reputation, meaning they will look at the coverage you have already received.

 The importance of PR storytelling

 - People care more about your “why” than your “what”.